The Project Board (and how not to screw it up)

 In Progress

-Once a task has been assigned to a developer, the task and the associated story should move into In Progress.
-This indicates that someone is actively working on that story and task.
-Note that not all the tasks need to move along with the story; it’s OK to have some tasks for a story in planned and some in later stages.
+Once a task has been assigned to a developer (note that you should reflect this assignment in the appropriate status report, by task number), the task and the associated story (assuming that it has not already been started) will be moved by the developer to In Progress.
+This indicates that they are actively working on that story and task.
+Note that not all the tasks need to move along with the story; it's OK to have some tasks for a story in planned and some in later stages.
+The devloper should add themselves to the task card, but there is no need to add themselves to the associated story.

 Testing